BikeWalk NC’s Current Board Members and Staff

 Joining our Advisory Board:

-- Ed Harrison, Chapel Hill, NC
+- Ed Harrison, Chapel Hill

 BikeWalk NC would like to thank recent Board members for their contributions to the organization:

-- Julie White, Black Mountain, NC
+- Julie White, Black Mountain

-- Simon Walker, Morrisville, NC
+- Simon Walker, Morrisville

-- Bill Hulbert, Cary, NC
+- Bill Hulbert, Cary

-- Martin Zimmerman, Charlotte, NC
+- Martin Zimmerman, Charlotte

-- Dianna Ward, Charlotte, NC
+- Dianna Ward, Charlotte

-- Constance Davis, Wake Forest, NC
+- Constance Davis, Wake Forest

-- Jennifer Baldwin, Durham, NC
+- Jennifer Baldwin, Durham

 - Alison Carpenter, Durham